paperbenni/obsidian-zenmode/README.md

 ## Making your theme compatible with ZenMode

-Hider injects the `zenmode-active` class on the `body` element when zen mode is active.
+ZenMode injects the `zenmode-active` class on the `body` element when zen mode is active.